This post may contain compensated links. Refer to my disclaimer for more info.

 Don’t miss this Key West Vacation Ideas Guide for families that I wish I’d had before our Florida beaches tour part #5.
 Especially since I totally prejudged this city and I know a lot of other vacation-planning women probably do too.
 I mean, Key West is nothing more than a bunch of bars and party animals, right?!
 Key West is so much more than that – families just need to know where to go and what to do!
 Check out my list of 9 favorite things to do in Key West for lots of family fun.

 Key West vacation ideas

 How about all the details of the best things to do in Key West with kids with practical and memorable Key West vacation ideas?!
-I’m thrilled to share after my family traveled on a week-long media trip to the Keys for Okefenokee Living Magazine.
+I’m thrilled to share after my family traveled on a week-long media trip to the Florida Keys for Okefenokee Living Magazine.
 My thanks go to The Florida Keys & Key West Visitors Bureau and the venues below for hosting us.
 As always, my opinions are my own.

 1. Stay at Havana Cabana Resort

 As the name hints, Havana Cabana’s vibe plays on nostalgic influences from the culture of Cuba, 1950s era.
 I’m a huge fan of retro, so I was thrilled to be greeted by a mid-century cruiser in the parking lot and to step back in time when we entered the gorgeous lobby of vintage furniture and oversized images, and two staircases leading to the second floor.